Verona Arena: Performances and opera

 Bull hunting remained popular into the early 1800s, even earning Napoleon Bonaparte’s approval.
 Later that year, the Arena served as a detention camp for Austrian prisoners, who dismantled the comedy stage for firewood.
 In November 1807, Napoleon, revisiting Verona, observed the start of another bull hunt.

 In May 1815, marking Verona’s return to the Austrian Empire and a visit by Archduke Heinrich Johann Bellegarde, viceroy of the Kingdom of Lombardy–Venetia, a bull hunt was held, followed by corn distribution to the poor—a common blend of entertainment and charity.
 In March 1816, to celebrate Emperor Francis I and his wife Maria Ludovika, bull hunting was replaced by a jockey race, preceded by corn distribution via carts sent to parishes.

 On November 24, 1822, concluding the Congress of Verona, a grand choreography with a lyrical prelude, The Holy Alliance, was staged.
 The text was by Gaetano Rossi, with music composed and conducted by Gioachino Rossini: the spectacle opened with Fate summoning four chariots from different directions—those of Minerva (with allegories of arts, abundance, and happiness), Ceres (with nymphs and commerce), Neptune (with maritime spirits), and Mars (with strength, valor, and warriors).
 Four different dances unfolded as the chariots went around in circles, ensuring that all spectators could see the performance, culminating in a collective display around a statue of Concordia.

 In the 1800s, equestrian competitions, cycling races, hot air balloon displays, acrobatic gymnastics, comedies, and tombola games were highly popular.
 Notable events included the 1838 tombola attended by Emperor Ferdinand I, highlighted by thousands of colorful umbrellas opening during a downpour, and the 1857 event with Emperor Franz Joseph, featuring a widely enjoyed tombola and greasy pole spectacle.
 Rossini’s music returned to the Arena on July 31, 1842, following the success of his Stabat Mater at the Teatro Filarmonico ten days earlier.

 The first opera season occurred in 1856, with performances of Il Casino di Campagna and La fanciulla di Gand by Pietro Lenotti, the first act of Gaetano Donizetti’s L’elisir d’amore, and Rossini’s The Barber of Seville.
 The Arena also served civic purposes, hosting the November 16, 1866, celebration of Veneto’s annexation to the Kingdom of Italy in the presence of Victor Emmanuel II.
 After 1866, as Verona remained a military city, the army grew closer to the populace, occasionally staging carousel spectacles inside.
-Additionally, the first Sunday of June featured a fireworks display for the Albertine Statute celebration.
+The first Sunday of June featured a fireworks display for the Albertine Statute celebration.

 From the early 1900s until the 1913 Aida that launched the Arena di Verona Festival, circus performances were the most successful shows.
 Since 1913, the Verona amphitheatre has become the world’s largest open-air opera venue, preserving its role as a space for popular entertainment while upholding the monument’s dignity.
 It has also occasionally hosted gladiators, wild beasts, and Christian persecutions for historical film productions.